NITCbase/nitcbase.github.io/src/pages/AboutUs.md

 # About Us

-The content in the website and the documentation has been authored in the [Department of Computer Science and Engineering](https://minerva.nitc.ac.in/), [National Institute of Technology Calicut](http://nitc.ac.in/) under the guidance of [Dr. Murali Krishnan K](http://nitc.ac.in/index.php/?url=users/view/474/038/2/0/Murali/5/38/0).
+The content in the website and the documentation has been authored in the [Department of Computer Science and Engineering](https://minerva.nitc.ac.in/), [National Institute of Technology Calicut](http://nitc.ac.in/) under the guidance of [Dr. Murali Krishnan K](https://people.cse.nitc.ac.in/muralikrishnan/) and [Dr. Gopakumar G](https://people.cse.nitc.ac.in/gopakumar).
 The project's activity started in the year 2018 and is currently under progress.
 Below is a list of co-authors and contributors of the project.

 ## 2018 - 2019